epogrebnyak/mlmw/markdown/beginner.md

 ## Does reading these materials make you a machine learning engineer?

-Not until you make projects for real tasks on real data (where textbook examples do not play out that well).
+Not until you make projects
+for real tasks
+on real data
+with real contraints
+(that would be quite different from textbook examples).

 ## Not in scope